Oh My Food Recipes

 • Then, flip the other side and bake for another 15-20 minutes.
 Drain the liquid and use a paper towel to dry the meat.

 • The following step, brush honey on one side and broil it for 3-5 minutes.
-(Put in the top rack.)
+(Put it in the top rack.)
 After, flip the other side.
 Brush honey and broil it for 3-5 minutes.
+(Be careful and watch it because it will burn fast.)

-• Lastly, wait it cool down, cut them into small pieces.
+• Lastly, wait for it to cool down, cut them into small pieces.
+Remove the burn edges.

 Notes